Thoenluk/duplo-appletini-icecream/README.md

 An executable .jar file is included for convenience, but this is still very much not meant to be an end-user application, so console input (running out of a command line interface or IDE) is required.
 The program searches for image files in the same directory and places output files into output/<file_name>_out.<extension>.

 The program has been very basically tested and appears to work with JPG and PNG files.

+## De-AI-ifier?

+The reason this project was called the De-AI-ifier is a personal peeve with image generation AIs.
+Since these tools do not perceive as humans do and generate each pixel somewhat individually, they have no restraint when it comes to colour.
+All too often, every single pixel is a different shade.

+To me personally, the wide spectra of colours that AIs use, often with very soft borders and slow gradients, is very noticeable and off-putting.
+It is also a nuisance to artists using AI to generate reference images, which need to be manually flattened.

+As such, I developed this tool mainly to take in an AI image and reduce its colour density in a natural way.
+The aim is to make images look more human-made, where artists often use a very countable number of shades, even when mixing colours.

+A reminder: This tool is intended and permitted for non-commercial use by humans only such as to simplify drawing from an AI reference photo.
+Using it to improve AI-generated images without major manual alteration afterwards is not a permitted use.